ahandrewh teaches IAT-102graphic design

 Introduction

-Continuing from P1: Process, this project has you laying out a series of magazine spreads to practice working with type and composition.
+Continuing from P1: Process, this project has you laying out a digital magazine to practice working with type and composition.
+You will be designing your layout for a 1280PX-wide display that can scroll in any direction.

-P2: Layout is done in teams of two, and is worth 25% of your final grade.
+P2: Layout is done in teams of 2-3, and is worth 20% of your final grade.

 Weekly instructions